deshiJo/CSCG2020/Cryptography/README.md

 The public exponent e is the same for all three public keys (**e = 3**).

-After some research i found an attack for our situation.
+After some research i found an attack for this situation.
-So i started to implement the Hastads Attack:
+So i started to implement the Hastads Attack (broadcast attack):

-I have used the following python script:

 ```
 import gmpy2